micmejia/bible-dump/AMPC/Luke/Luke 5.md

-And after this, Jesus went out and looked [attentively] at a tax collector named Levi sitting at the tax office; and He said to him, [^k]Join Me as a disciple _and_ side with My party _and_ accompany Me.
+And after this, Jesus went out and looked [attentively] at a tax collector named Levi sitting at the tax office; and He said to him, Join Me as a disciple _and_ side with My party _and_ accompany Me.